 Yes.
 The complete report can be provided upon request.

-Contact the IEPA Compliance and Systems Management Section.
-A request for the Detailed Annual Emission Report does not oblige a source to provide additional detailed information if not required by the provisions of the rule.
+Contact the Illinois EPA.
+A request for the Detailed Annual Emissions Report does not oblige a source to provide additional detailed information if not required by the provisions of the rule.

-What counties/areas make up the ozone nonattainment area?
+What counties/areas make up the ozone nonattainment areas?

 - Cook County